you are here: home > CAMDOCaid.org > reoul

 General Information

 The Roeul Commune is located about 40 km NW of SiemReap, 8 km north of the highway A6 from Siem Reap to Bangkok.
-The commune covers an area of about 80 km² and counts 14 villages with a total of about 15,000 inhabitants.
-From the highway A6 there is about 5 km prepared and maintained gravel road up onto the community center, from there on all connecting roads are from rammed soil, in the monsoon season sometimes in extremely bad condition, i.e. the commune can only be reached with bikes or 4WD's.
-There is no infrastructure for electricity and water distribution, neither there are sewers for waist water.
-Most people use water from small deep wells for their daily consumption; on the average there is about 1 clean water well for 3.5 families.
+The commune covers an area of about 80 kmĀ² and counts 14 villages with a total of about 15,000 inhabitants.
+From the highway A6 there is about 5 km prepared and maintained gravel road up onto the community center, from there on all connecting roads are from rammed soil, in the monsoon season sometimes in extremely bad condition, i.e. the commune villages are very difficult to reach.
+The infrastructure for electricity is slowly extending from the main road into the villages, but many families are without or cannot afford it.
+There is no system for water distribution, neither are there sewers for waist water.
+Most people use water from small deep wells for their daily consumption.
+With participation of CAMDOC, the number of wells is steadily growing and the average of about 1 clean water well for 3.5 families in 2009 has decrreased to 2.5 in 2014.

-Only very few houses, not even all schools, have a toilet, which is in general nothing more than a hole in the ground, covered by a toilet plate and a small shed built over it, to offer some privacy.
+Only very few houses have a toilet, which is in general nothing more than a hole in the ground, covered by a toilet plate and a small shed built over it, to offer some privacy.
 Many people are therefore not familiar with basic hygienic behaviour.

 Over 95% of the villagers get their small income from agricultural activities, mainly from working on the rice fields.
 Most families have small pieces of land for growing vegatables and fruits (bananas, mangos, etc) for their own need.
 Many have a cow, pigs and chicken.